josemirm/MemoryCleaner/README.md

 * Download 64-bit binary (Recommended): [MemCleaner64.exe](https://github.com/josemirm/MemoryCleaner/raw/master/MemCleaner64.exe)
 * Download 32-bit binary: [MemCleaner32.exe](https://github.com/josemirm/MemoryCleaner/raw/master/MemCleaner32.exe)

-Do not use the old version: It will try to get all your system memory and make it unstable.
+Do not use the versions in the "OldVersions" folder: It will try to get all your system memory and make it unstable.
+Use it at your own risk.

 ## What happens on non-Windows machines:
 This program is completely targeted to Windows machines, in other OS the memory management works different and have diffent problems and solutions.
+Also, it uses non-portable Windows functions unavailable in other OS.

 ## License: